 However, be careful.
 People have made the mistake of trying fancy things with layout and presentation – don’t go that way!
 It makes your statement look unique yes, but interesting?
 No.

-Admissions officers can not be bothered with people who write their personal statement in spirals or other strange patterns (yes, I have seen examples of this being done, and it’s not pretty).
+Admissions officers will not take kindly to people who write their personal statement in spirals or other strange patterns (we have seen examples of this being done, and it’s not pretty).

-Paragraphs are all you need, and a series of well constructed ones will flow together and yet have their own sub-concious sub-headings, giving your statement structure.
+Paragraphs are all you need, and a series of well constructed ones will flow together, giving your statement structure.

 So don't underestimate the power of the paragraph - use it well!

-Talking about how you're "devoted to study, motivated, organised" etc is just a waste of time.
+Don't waste time talking about how you're "devoted to study, motivated, organised".

-If you're applying to a top university, the officer will expect that as a given.
+If you're applying to a top university, the admissions tutors will expect that as a given.
 So how do you start your personal statement?
-Well, let’s take an example.
+Well, let’s look at an example.

-You don’t start with a paragraph talking about how much you looove physics, and that you read loads of books on it and stuff, because once again, that's talking about YOU.
+For a Physics degree, you don’t start with a paragraph talking about how much you love Physics, and that you read loads of books on it etc., because once again, that's talking about you.

-Stop talking about YOU!
-What you need to do is pick something very specific in your subject, but something advanced - not covered in your syllabus - something you'll be studying at university.
+What you need to do is pick something very specific in your subject, but something advanced - not covered in your syllabus - that you will be studying on the degree course.

-I picked a topic called Quantum electrodynamics (QED) - you don't need to know what it is, but I can assure you that you don’t cover it at 6th Form College.
+You could pick a topic called Quantum electrodynamics (QED) - you don't need to know what it is, but we can assure you that you don’t cover it at Sixth Form.

-It needs to be a reasonably wide area of your subject, not something too specific (you can't be enthusiastic about a tiny aspect of a subject, that just makes you sound narrow).
+It needs to be a reasonably wide area of your subject, not something too specific.

-By starting your personal statement talking about a complex area within your chosen subject, you instantly (without even saying it) show that:
+By starting your personal statement talking about a complex area within your chosen subject, you instantly show that: